AtilaDev/expo-calendar-helper/README.md

 this receive four parameters:

-- nameCalendarStore: name to load the calendarId from the mobile using Expo.SecureStore saved in the mobile created using newCalendar()
+- nameCalendarStore: name to load the calendarId from the mobile using SecureStore saved in the mobile created using newCalendar()
 - eventTitle: event title
 - eventStartDate: event start date
 - eventEndDate: event end date